Rules and Regulations: Hockey (Open)

 HOC 4.1 Boroughs are permitted to bring 12 competitors entered to the event on the day.

 HOC 5.1 Competitors must wear appropriate clothing and protective kit including shin pads and gum shields.

 HOC 5.2 Players must provide their own hockey stick.

-HOC 6.1.2 The following steps will be used to determine the top 8 qualifying teams;
+HOC 6.2 The following steps will be used to determine the top 10 teams qualifying for the trophy finals;

 HOC 6.2 Matches will be 6 minutes each way with a 1-minute break at half-time.